pagkly/Zed/Investopedia3/How Factors of Production Work.md

 Labor refers to the effort expended by an individual to bring a product or service to the market.
 Again, it can take on various forms.
 For example, the construction worker at a hotel site is part of labor as is the waiter who serves guests or the receptionist who enrolls them into the hotel.

-Within the [software industry](https://www.investopedia.com/articles/markets/050416/industry-handbook-software-industry.asp), labor refers to the work done by project managers and developers in building the final product.
+Within the [[software industry]](https://www.investopedia.com/articles/markets/050416/industry-handbook-software-industry.asp), labor refers to the work done by project managers and developers in building the final product.
 Even an artist involved in making art, whether it is a painting or a symphony, is considered labor.

-For the early political economists, [labor](https://www.investopedia.com/terms/l/labor-theory-of-value.asp) was the primary driver of economic value.
+For the early political economists, [[labor]](https://www.investopedia.com/terms/l/labor-theory-of-value.asp) was the primary driver of economic value.
 Production workers are paid for their time and effort in wages that depend on their skill and training.
 Labor by an uneducated and untrained worker is typically paid at low prices.
 Skilled and trained workers are referred to as human capital and are paid higher wages because they bring more than their physical capacity to the task.
 For example, an accountant’s job requires synthesis and analysis of financial data for a company.
 Countries that are rich in human capital experience increased productivity and efficiency.

 The difference in skill levels and terminology also helps companies and entrepreneurs arbitrage corresponding disparities in pay scales.
 This can result in a transformation of factors of production for entire industries.
 An example of this is the change in production processes in the Information Technology (IT) industry after jobs were outsourced to countries with a trained workforce and significantly lower salaries.